Miradils-Blog/website/content/posts/DSA/eolymp/87/index.md

 ![Wrong solution](false_output.png)

-Instead, we have to tackle problem differently: as it is 1x1 dimesion, we can set the leftmost and the rightmost position the robot has been as the border.
+Instead, we have to tackle problem differently: as it is 1x1 dimension, we can set the leftmost and the rightmost position the robot has been as the border.

 {{< img src="result2.png" align="center" title="Problem Input Result 2">}}